 This is the BEST strawberry jam.
 It’s tangy, all natural, vegan, and so easy.
 In just 15 minutes you have homemade jam: no canning tools required!

-Here’s a trick you need in your life.
 Did you know you can make strawberry jam in just 15 minutes?
-And it’s not just any old jam.
-It’s the most delicious strawberry jam you’ve ever tasted.
-You’ll want to spread this sweet-tart glistening red jelly on just about everything: toast, bagels, oatmeal, waffles, pancakes.
+Yes, and it’s not just any old jam.
+It’s the most delicious strawberry jam you’ve ever tasted!
+You’ll want to spread this sweet-tart glistening red jelly on just about everything: toast, oatmeal, waffles, pancakes.
 Or just eat it off a spoon: we won’t judge!
-Alex and I make this healthy strawberry jam all the time and love serving it to friends and family.
-The magic to the trick?
-It uses chia seeds that naturally make the gel like texture, and maple syrup to sweeten it just enough.
+Alex and I make this healthy strawberry jam all the time and love that there’s no canning equipment required.
+It uses chia seeds to make the gel-like texture, and maple syrup to make it just sweet enough.
 Ready to get started?

 What’s so great about this jam?